This post may contain affiliate links which won’t change your price but will share some commission.

 ~ Larry Osborne, Accidental Pharisees

-We have no right to feel morally superior to someone whose sin is out in the public eye.
-We need to be just as disgusted with the inward sins of our heart as we feel for sins done in public.
-All sin is an offense against God whether it is done in public or private.
+We have no right to feel morally superior to someone whose sin is out in the open.
+The Lord does not rank sin the way we do.
+We must be just as grieved by the hidden sins of our hearts as we are by the sins we see in others.

-The life we live in secret that only the Lord can see is who we really are.
-We need to look in the mirror of God’s Word and allow it to reveal and correct the thoughts and motives of our hearts.
+The life we live in secret—that only the Lord sees—is who we truly are.
+This is why we need the regular mirror of God’s Word to reveal and correct the thoughts and intentions of our hearts:

 ~ Proverbs 28:13